We're here for you!

 To prove that the necessary requirements have been met in your case, you will have to show the business registration from your home country.

-With an exemption certificate in accordance with § 48b EStG (Freistellungsbescheinigung gemäß § 48b EStG), you are entitled to issue invoices without VAT.
-You can obtain this from the tax office responsible for you in Germany.
+You are entitled to an exemption certificate in accordance with § 48b EStG, Invoices without VAT issue.
+You can obtain it from the tax office responsible for you in Germany.

 In order for the client to accept the tax-free invoice, they also need a confirmation from the tax office in accordance with Section 13b UStG, which states that they may receive tax-free invoices from you.

-The certificate of good standing from the health insurance company (Unbedenklichkeitsbescheinigung der Krankenkasse) proves that you have no debts with the health insurance company in your home country .
+The certificate of good standing from the health insurance company proves that you have no debts with the health insurance company in your home country .
 This certificate can only be applied for by the insured person themselves and is therefore only valid for them.

 SOKA-BAU is the social insurance fund for the construction industry in Germany, which, among other things, secures vacation entitlements and company pensions for all employees.
 Registration with SOKA-BAU is always required if a subcontractor employs workers on a German construction site.